Gay and Lesbian Information Bureau: History

-Membership and resources
+Membership

 GLIB membership was purposefully made to be more complicated than some other BBS services, which simply required an online application form.
 Due to the sensitive nature of information shared on GLIB, all members had to fax in a written application with their signature, and some documentation of their identity, such as a driver's license, birth certificate, or visa.

 GLIB offered free memberships to anyone 18 or older who "supported the gay community", i.e. anyone who was a member of or financially supported an LGBTQ community group or non-profit, including CESF.
 Members were not required to be LGBTQ, and straight allies to the community did join.
 Membership included free access to e-mail and to GayCom, a cooperative network of other LGBTQ-related BBS services.

+Activities

 Within GLIB, there were a number of Special Interest Groups (SIGs), with topics such as "health, social services, personal enrichment, humor, cuisine, computers, entertainment, the arts, travel, politics, local and national news, weather, [and] religion".
 Other SIGs focused on identities, such as "Lesbians On Line", "Quiet Pride" (Deaf members), "?dis?ABLEd" (disabled members), "Leathermen" (members of the leather community), and "Gowns 'n Crowns" ("for transexuals, female illusionists, and transvestites").
 Still others served as support groups for members dealing with issues such as alcoholism, substance user, divorce, and custody of children.
 The various SIGs shared informational posters about their respective topics.
 The computer SIGs also allowed for users to exchange shareware, such as the video game Caper in the Castro.

 GLIB also hosted spaces for other gay organizations to publicize their work, and "Power Plaza", a space for members to advertise their companies or services they offered.
 After the emergence of HIV/AIDS, one GLIB member created "Sharing Our Loss", where members could share memorials and process grief.

 GLIB also offered group chats, one-on-one chats, and games.

 GLIB also hosted a physician ("Ask a Doc") whom users could ask health-related questions, and a psychological counselor ("Dear GLIBBY").
 It also served as a D.C.-area provider of the Computerized AIDS Information Network (CAIN).

 By 1993, GLIB had more than 1,000 active members, or "GLIBertines", most of whom were from the Washington, D.C. area.
 GLIB members sometimes organized offline events at gay bars in the D.C. area.

-Recognition and awards
+Recognition

 GLIB received fifth place in the 1993 Boardwatch 100 Readers' Choice awards, and third in the 1994 awards.